 6. Send out invoices

 At the same time every month, upon completion of a project, or at specific intervals — whatever has been agreed to on the front end.
-A time-and-billing program will set up a template for your bills and allow you to customize any aspect, from marking up expenses, to listing every activity and expense, to including personalized messages.
+A time-and-billing program will set up an invoice template for your bills and allow you to customize any aspect, from marking up expenses, to listing every activity and expense, to including personalized messages.
 These are just the basic things such software can do for you.
 Read the manual, or take a course to learn the finer points

 7. Follow up on late payments.